 The Fund operates a rolling three year cash flow which is estimated and monitored on a quarterly basis.
-There are several unknowns within the cash flow such as transfers in and out of the fund and also drawdowns and distributions across the Fund's Private Market portfolio for which the current allocation was 25% of the Fund (this has been increased to 27% at the recent strategy review).
+There are several unknowns within the cash flow such as transfers in and out of the fund and also drawdowns and distributions across the Fund's Private Market portfolio for which the current allocation was 27% of the Fund.
 Cash flow predictions for the drawdowns and distributions are reassessed annually to incorporate the actuals for the year and any further commitments agreed during the period.
-The previous table shows a summarised final cash flow for 2019/20.
+The following table shows a summarised final cash flow for 2020/21.
 This is purely on a cash basis and does not take into account any movements in asset values or management investment fees which are included in the pooled vehicles and accounted for at the year end, nor any year end accruals.